Giants vs. Marlins Player Props Betting Odds

-You can wager on player prop bet odds for Thairo Estrada, Luis Arraez and other players on the San Francisco Giants and Miami Marlins heading into their matchup at 4:05 PM ET on Saturday at Oracle Park.
+Oddsmakers have listed player props for Thairo Estrada, Luis Arraez and others when the San Francisco Giants host the Miami Marlins at Oracle Park on Sunday at 4:05 PM ET.

 Bet on this matchup or its props with DraftKings!